axis-ve/AgentVault/README.md

 Secure context and wallet tools for autonomous AI agents, built on the Model Context Protocol (MCP).
 Exposes stdio MCP tools for Ethereum wallet management and a context-aware LLM, with structured logging and safe context trimming.

+## MCP‑First Philosophy
+- The MCP server and tools are the core engine.
+Integrate with Claude Desktop, Cursor, Claude Code, or your own agents to drive wallet ops, transfers, and strategies.
+- UI helpers are optional utilities for convenience only; agents should primarily call MCP tools and resources.

 ## 🚀 Quick Start for New Users

 ### 1. Installation